I Want To...

 - Rita Driggers, medical director of maternal-fetal medicine for Sibley Memorial Hospital, recently published a case study that highlights brain changes that take place in a fetus infected with Zika virus.
 The study also suggests that Zika virus remains in the blood of a pregnant woman much longer than previously expected after her fetus has become infected.

-- Pediatric radiologists Thierry Huisman and Andrea Poretti are collaborating with physicians and scientists in Brazil to understand the spectrum of brain defects and injuries in children with microcephaly associated with prenatal Zika virus infection.
-This collaboration resulted in a recent publication on head CT findings in children with microcephaly and congenital Zika virus infection.
-The team is currently evaluating brain MRI findings in children with confirmed prenatal Zika infection.
-In addition, the team is part of an international consortium that aims to develop an online data-sharing platform for head images of fetuses and newborns with congenital microcephaly and Zika virus infection.
+- Pediatric radiologist/neuroradiologist Thierry A.G.M.
+Huisman, M.D., and pediatric neurologist Andrea Poretti, M.D., collaborated with physicians and scientists in Recife, Brazil, to understand the spectrum of brain defects and injuries in children with microcephaly associated prenatal Zika virus infection.
+This collaboration resulted in a publication in The New England Journal of Medicine on head computed tomography findings in children with microcephaly and congenital Zika virus infection.
+Huisman is currently evaluating brain MRI findings in children with confirmed prenatal Zika infection.
+In addition, Huisman is part of an international consortium that aims to develop an online data-sharing platform for three-dimensional head images of fetuses and newborns with congenital microcephaly and Zika virus infection.

 - The laboratories of neuroscience and stem cell scientists Guo-li Ming and Hongjun Song simulate and study the effects of Zika virus on developing brains using human brain cells grown in the lab from induced pluripotent stem cells.
 Their research was the first to suggest that Zika causes microcephaly by attacking brain-building stem cells known as neural progenitor cells.
 They also have done additional research centering on “mini-brains” — tiny, three-dimensional structures with many of the features of developing human brains.
 Their more recent work focuses on fast-tracking the search for a treatment for Zika virus infection.
 Their study screened 6,000 compounds either approved for use in humans or in late-stage clinical trials for potential neuroprotective or antiviral effects.
 Of the drugs screened, three show great promise in treating Zika infection in lab-grown cells.